Refuge

 Content image

-• An environment which promotes the safety of women and children
+• A safe, supportive environment for women and children

-• Individual support plans, targeted support to meet additional needs
+• Individual support plans and help with additional needs

-• Support through the criminal/ civil justice system
+• Support navigating the criminal and civil justice systems

 • A variety of educational and therapeutic programmes